anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 docker compose -f deploy/compose/cleanup.yaml up -d --build
 ```

-The cleanup script drops tables from the [Open WebUI Internal SQLite Database](https://docs.openwebui.com/tutorials/tips/sqlite-database#user-table).
+The cleanup script
+* Drops tables from the [Open WebUI Internal SQLite Database](https://docs.openwebui.com/tutorials/tips/sqlite-database#user-table).
+* Drops collections from the Milvus vector database
+* Deletes uploaded files from the file system (disk)

 Once Open WebUI evolves there might be other locations were chat or document information is left over.
 One should keep an eye for these potential leak points.

 ## Enabling vLLM

 vLLM is an optimized model serving library that can improve performance and memory usage when running large language models.
 In our deployment vLLM is included but commented out.
 To enable it, follow these steps:
-Uncomment the vLLM service in the *deploy/compose/openwebui.yaml* file by removing the `#` characters before the lines ENABLE_OPENAI_API and OPENAI_API_BASE_URL environment variables.
+* Uncomment the vLLM service in the *deploy/compose/openwebui.yaml* file by removing the `#` characters before the lines ENABLE_OPENAI_API and OPENAI_API_BASE_URL environment variables.
 Some models need HUGGING_FACE_HUB_TOKEN environment variable in *.env* file.

-Uncomment the vLLM service deploy also in deploy_rag_openwebui.sh script and shutdown_rag_openwebui.sh script.
+* Uncomment the vLLM service deploy also in deploy_rag_openwebui.sh script and shutdown_rag_openwebui.sh script.
 There is also a separate deploy_vLLM.sh script that can be used to deploy only vLLM service if needed.

-Check from Open WebUI admin settings that in *Settings -> Admin Settings -> Connections* the OPENAI API is enabled and Manage OpenAI API Connections is set to http://vllm:8080/v1.
+* Check from Open WebUI admin settings that in *Settings -> Admin Settings -> Connections* the OPENAI API is enabled and Manage OpenAI API Connections is set to http://vllm:8080/v1.

-If you use both ollama and vLLM, memory usage can be an issue if you are using non- quantized models.
+If you use both ollama and vLLM, memory usage can be an issue if you are using non-quantized models.
 Consider using quantized models in vLLM to reduce memory consumption.
 For example gemma-3-12b model takes 57GB of GPU memory in non-quantized form if run in vLLM.

-## Troubleshooting and potential pain points

-- RAG may not always see the offered content.
-[Open WebUI Troubleshooting RAG](https://docs.openwebui.com/troubleshooting/rag/) might have suggestions.
-- Docling performance and DOCLING_SERVE_MAX_SYNC_WAIT=600.
-The Open WebUI does not expose the status nor recovery properly.
-- Capability of the OCR pipeline in detecting text from images.
-The reliability of this has not been thoroughly tested.
+## Security

+We expect that the organization installing this solution will provide a HTTPS reverse proxy (TLS endpoint) to enable encrypted https communication.
+Currently Open WebUI is service un-encrypted in port 3000.

+We have included basic Nginx setup if we need to setup our own TLS proxy and certificates.
+But we highly recommend using organizations centralized solution for encryption.

 ## Future considerations